Subsidence of coastal structures

 Let’s make a few preliminary notes on the available data:

-Coastal sites submerged by more than 1 m in the last 2000 years.
+Coastal sites submerged by more than 1 m (blue dots)

-A similar exercise showed 89 sites uplifted in the last 2000 years.
-Some of them are located in Calabria (Ferranti, 2017), northern Peloponnesus, Samos (Stiros, 2000), Rhodes (Triantafyllou, 2022), western Cilicia (Liberatore, 2023), northern Levant (Sivan, 2010), but most are located in western Crete as a result of the tilting of the island during the 365 AD earthquake.
+Some of the uplifted sites are located in Calabria (Ferranti, 2017), northern Peloponnesus, Samos (Stiros, 2000), Rhodes (Triantafyllou, 2022), western Cilicia (Liberatore, 2023), northern Levant (Sivan, 2010), but most are located in western Crete as a result of the tilting of the island during the 21/7/365 AD earthquake.
+During this event, the ancient port of Phalasarna and the ancient Kissamos breakwater were uplifted by ca. 6 m.
+A similar event occurred on the Noto Peninsula (Japan) on 1/1/2024 when the coastline was uplifted by 4 m, leaving Monzenmachi Kuroshima fishing harbour completely dry.

-Coastal sites uplifted by more than 1 m in the last 2000 years.
+Coastal areas which were rather stable in the last 2000 years.

 References